vymr1000/vymr1000.github.io/README.md

-# vymr1000.github.io
+### Hello world.

-My tech blog documenting my learning journey in backend development, focusing on Java, Spring, and more.
+Welcome to my tech blog.
+This is where I document my learning journey in backend development, with a focus on Java, Spring, and various other technologies.
+Through this blog, I aim to share my experiences, insights, and tips with other developers.